Trump says he shares his famed uncle’s science genius. A friend says the uncle ‘would have been horrified.’

 The White House did not respond to a request for comment.

-In his remarks about the virus, Trump has promoted the use of an anti-malaria drug, hydroxychloroquine, saying that it could be a “game changer” and that patients had nothing to lose.
+In his remarks about the virus, Trump has promoted the use of an anti-malarial drug, hydroxychloroquine, saying that it could be a “game changer” and that patients had nothing to lose.

 The Food and Drug Administration, however, later warned that the drug had not been proved effective to treat the coronavirus and that using it without proper supervision could lead to health complications and even death.